 Please contact Aditya Chunekar (

-Suggested Citation: Prayas (2025, March), ‘No one likes it hot’, a series of articles exploring different aspects of the growing threat of extreme heat.
+Suggested Citation: Prayas, ‘No one likes it hot’, an ongoing series of articles exploring different aspects of the growing threat of extreme heat.

 Media articles and coverage